alonfai/alonfai/README.md

 - 🌱 I’m currently learning **Infrastructure as Code (IaC) tools, AI, And Island Archtiecture server-rendered web pages**

-- 💬 Ask me about **JavaScript/TypeScript with React, Node.js, Golang, GraphQL**
+- 💬 Ask me about **JavaScript/TypeScript with React, Node.js, Golang, GraphQL on AWS**

 - 📫 How to reach me **alonfai@gmail.com**